recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/create-a-subscription-plan.md

 3. Under Price, ensure the product is **not taxable**.
 4. Under Inventory, either disable tracking inventory or ensure you have adequate stock to charge the fee.
 5. Under Publishing, set the "Online Store" sales channel to **Unpublished**.
-6. Finally, set the product Status to Active.
+6. Finally, set the product Status to **Active**.

 <Image align="center" border={true} width="80% " src="https://files.readme.io/3b559ae9f4dc354acb55cd8c006a7fe3fde56ceda87da1cff7524d20f33552d4-Cancellation_Fee.png" className="border" />

-> **Note:** Only one cancellation product can be selected per subscription plan
+> **Note:** Only one cancellation product can be selected per subscription plan.

 ### Prorating the Cancellation Fee

 Decide if you want the Cancellation Fee to be prorated.
 If selected, the fee will be prorated based on the remainder of the term commitment.
 For example, if 40% of the term remains, the customer will be charged only 40% of the maximum defined cancellation fee.

+***

 ## Cancellation flow